Porous cylinder arrays for optimal wake and drag characteristics: Results

 Figure \ref{fig:midline} shows velocity data obtained using PIV experiments in the wakes of the four Pareto-optimal arrangements.
-The variation of the normalized streamwise velocity ($u/U_{\infty}$) along a line cut is shown in the figure, plotted against the normalized downstream distance from the cluster (i.e., $x/D$).
-This line cut (also referred to as the midline here) was selected to be the straight line in the streamwise direction that passes through the central cylinder.
-The general trend in Figure~\ref{fig:midline} indicates a drop in the streamwise velocity a short distance behind the cluster, after which there is a gradual recovery up to a maximum value which is lower than the freesetream value.
-Furthermore, we observe that the most noticeable drop in $u/U_{\infty}$ occurs for individual D, which experiences the highest flow-induced drag on the array as well as the highest wake enstrophy.
+The variation of the normalized streamwise velocity ($u/U_{\infty}$) along a line cut is shown in the figure, plotted against the normalized downstream distance from the rear edge of the clusters (i.e., $x/D$).
+This line cut (also referred to as the midline here) was selected to be the straight line in the streamwise direction that passes through the array's center.
+The general trend in Figure~\ref{fig:midline} indicates a reduction in the streamwise velocity a short distance behind the cluster, after which there is a gradual recovery up to a maximum value which is lower than the freesetream value.
+Furthermore, we observe that the most noticeable drop in $u/U_{\infty}$ occurs for individual D, which experiences the highest flow-induced drag as well as the highest wake enstrophy.
 At the same time, individual A with the minimum drag and lowest wake enstrophy displays the least severe drop.
 Individuals B and C are also shown for comparison, but neither are extreme examples with regard to drag or enstrophy.
-We observe that the recovered streamline velocity is highest for the low-drag low-enstrophy case, i.e., for individual A, up to 0.8$U_{\infty}$.
-This is expected since the incoming flow experiences lower losses due to lower drag of the structure, as well as its geometrical arrangement which allows for a narrow channel of internal flow through the array.
-The recovered velocity along the midline is comparatively lower for individuals B, C, and D at approximately 0.6$U_{\infty}$, but there is no strict trend with increasing drag or enstrophy; the recovered maximum velocity is slightly higher for individual C compared to individual D (maximum enstrophy and drag), but individual B has the lowest recovered streamwise velocity along the midline.
-This is likely related to the fact that individual B displays significant disruption in its wake structure (Figure \ref{fig:wake4}) due to the break up of shed vortices, which is caused by its specific cylinder arrangement as described earlier.
+We observe that the recovered streamline velocity is highest for individuals A and C at 0.72$U_{\infty}$, and lower for B at $0.62U_\infty$ and D at $0.58U_\infty$.
+We also observe that the minimum for individual D occurs farther downstream compared to the other arrays at $x=2.5D$, with a velocity drop of $-0.35U_\infty$.
+The minima for B and C occur at approximately $x=1.6D$ and display similar velocity drops of $-0.25U_\infty$.
+These negative values are indicative of the formation of strong recirculation regions in the wakes of these arrays.
+The velocity profile for individual A does not display a distinctive minimum, but instead we observe a comparatively long region with a moderate velocity drop of $-0.12U_\infty$.
+Overall, the most prominent difference among the velocity profiles is between that of individuals A and D, with the profiles for individuals B and C not differing significantly from that of A. These observations indicate the need for utilizing other aspects besides a 1-dimensional line cut in order to fully characterize the arrays' performance characteristics.